 - You must not use systems that overlay ad space on a given site without express permission of the site owner.

-You must not use Google's Platform Products to select or target interest-based advertisements, or to collect or use audience data such as cookie lists, based on:
+You must not use Google's platform products to select or target personalized ads, or to collect or use audience data such as cookie lists, based on:

 - past or current activity by users known by you to be under the age of 13 years;